Silent Witness series 23 - everything you need to know

 Silent Witness returned on Tuesday 7th and Wednesday 8th January 2020 at 9pm on BBC One.

-The seventh episode will air on Monday 27th January 2020 on BBC One at 9pm, with its continuation following on Tuesday 28th January 2020 also at 9pm.
+The ninth episode will air on Monday 3rd February 2020 on BBC One at 9pm, with its continuation (and this series’s final episode) following on Tuesday 4th February 2020 also at 9pm.

 What will happen in the next season of Silent Witness?